Phala-Network/oracle-workshop/README.md

 - `easy_oracle.wasm`: The wasm binary
 - `metadata.json`: The generated ABI file, useful to work with the js-sdk
-- `easy_oracle.contract`: The json boundle with the content of the above two files, useful to work with Fat Contract UI
+- `easy_oracle.contract`: The JSON bundle with the content of the above two files, useful to work with Fat Contract UI

 There are three contracts in the workshop repo.
 In this workshop, you only need to work with `EasyOracle`.
-However if you want to build the other two contracts, you need to `cd` to their directory and run `cargo contract build` separately.
+However, if you want to build the other two contracts, you need to `cd` to their directory and run `cargo contract build` separately.

 ### Hack the contract